ZIMO-Elektronik/MDU/README.md

 1. Ping all decoders
 2. Find a Config-TransferRate that is supported by all decoders
 3. Ping select the desired decoders
+4. Firmware-Erase
-4. Firmware-Update
+5. Firmware-Update
-5. Firmware-CRC32-Start
+6. Firmware-CRC32-Start
-6. Firmware-CRC32-Result | Firmware-CRC32-Result&Exit
+7. Firmware-CRC32-Result | Firmware-CRC32-Result&Exit
-7. Maintain voltage for at least 500ms
+8. Maintain voltage for at least 500ms

 ### ZPP update
 1. Ping all decoders